 - salt, to taste

-- In a 10″ skillet over medium heat, sauté the onion and garlic in olive oil until fragrant.
-Add the cumin and stir for a minute.
+- Cook the beans: In a 10-inch skillet over medium heat, sauté the onion and garlic in olive oil until fragrant.
+Add the cumin and stir until fragrant, about 30 seconds.

-- Turn up the heat to medium-high and simmer the beans for 7 to 10 minutes.
-Use a fork or the back of a wooden spoon to mash up about 1/3 of the beans.
-Add more of the juice if the mixture seems too dry.
+- Pour in the beans and ½ cup water.
+Stir, cover and reduce heat to a simmer.
+Cook for 5 minutes, then remove the lid and use the back of a fork to mash up about ½ of the beans.
 Add the roasted red peppers, stir, and season with salt and pepper to taste.
+Cover until you're ready to serve.

 - Serve the beans on a bed of cilantro lime rice.
 Top with chipotle-glazed squash.
 Garnish with a couple of lime wedges.